pathumzcode/Copilot-CLI-for-beginners/modules/Hands-On Activities/Portfolio Agent/resources/Portfolio Generation Agent/portfolio-generation.agent.md

 11. Wait for user approval.
 12. Implement only the approved plan.
 13. Review the implementation.
-14. Identify the five most important improvements.
+14. Identify important improvements.
-15. Present those improvements and wait for approval.
+15. Present the improvements and wait for approval.
 16. Apply only approved improvements.
 17. Test and validate the final result.

 Do not make significant implementation changes before the user verifies the information and approves the implementation plan.

 PORTFOLIO CONTENT

 When supported by verified information, the portfolio may contain:

 - Navigation
 - Hero
 - About